cpsughrue/compiler/README.md

-This repository was created as an exercise to learn about compilers and is a BIG work in progress.
+This repository was created as an exercise to learn about compilers and is a work in progress.
 Right now only simple math expressions can be compiled and executed.

 ## Build